Sarvxsh555/project2/README.md

 # new project

-this project was created in the local machine
+this project was created in the local machine.